Skip to main content Skip to footer

 If you pay through the internet online or by telephone, you should ensure that the amount you pay reflects your rent changes.

-Further questions & information
+Further questions and information

-We review service charges every year and as it’s impossible to know exactly how much services are going to cost; we provide you with an estimate.
+We review service charges every year and as it is impossible to know exactly how much services are going to cost; we provide you with an estimate.
 We base this estimate on the cost of services during the previous year, whilst also considering any expected changes that we know of.
 These may include changes in service contract costs, inflation and changes to energy prices.

 Over the last few years, energy costs have been in the news, and we understand that lots of people are struggling as their cost of living has increased.
 Energy prices have increased and reducing energy usage can reduce your bills.
 Things that can help include: